 Using git log to see all your commits

 Git log shows you a list of commits made to your repository, including the comment against the commit, the commit author, and the commit SHA hash id – it’s a really easy way of finding the SHA id of a commit, which you may need to if you want to undo back to a certain commit.
 In it;s simplest form, to see a list of your commits type:

 If you want a really simple list of your commits type:

 Git status is super useful – it will never change anything, so you can’t cause any problems by using this command!
 It will tell you the current state of your working directory.

 It will tell you if you have any changed files that are uncommitted and which branch you are on.
+It will show you a list of your staged changes.
 If your local branch has an upstream branch then it will also tell you if you are ahead or behind the upstream branch.
 If you are ahead then you will need to push your changes to the remote branch.
 If you are behind, then it means someone else has pushed their changes to the remote branch and you need to pull them down to your local branch.
-It can also be really useful to understand what’s happening of you have a merge conflict – but I will talk about that in another post.
+It can also be really useful to understand what’s happening if you have a merge conflict and need to resolve it.

 How to clone a remote git repository

 Click the green code button from the repo page in GitHub.
 There are different ways to clone, using SSH, https, or Github CLI.